Trusted legal advice since 1733

 Leading Charity Law & Education Solicitors in Reading, Henley-on-Thames & Wokingham

 We are one of only a small number of law firms outside of London with a dedicated team of specialist Charity Law & Education solicitors.
-Our team advises national and local charities, universities, schools, colleges and student unions, charitable trusts, charitable incorporated organisations (CIOs), companies limited by guarantee (CLG), community interest companies (CICs), social enterprises and philanthropists, as well as trustees and governors.
+Our team advises national and local charities, universities, schools, colleges and student unions, charitable trusts, charitable incorporated organisations (CIOs), companies limited by guarantee (CLG), community interest companies (CICs), social enterprises and philanthropists, as well as boards of trustees and governors.
+You can read more about our expertise in working with independent schools, air ambulance charities and almshouse charities

 We are also highly experienced in acting for national and local charities in relation to legacy disputes.
 Typically, this is where the charity is a beneficiary of a Will and relatives and/or other beneficiaries have chosen to contest the Will with a view to the charity surrendering all or part of their interest.